 Since its start in the late 15th century, the Sikh religion has been built on the message of the ‘oneness of Creation.’
 Sikhism believes an almighty God created the universe.
 God is responsible for all of nature and the elements.read more

 Buddhists believe that all life is interrelated and interdependent.
 Nature, or our natural environment, is alive and at least partly conscious.
 It is not sacred and perfect, or evil and to be conquered.
 Nature’s deep reality is part of Buddha-nature—our nature when we reach full enlightenment.read more

 Nature as wilderness is important to Buddhists because it provides a place where rapid progress in Buddhist practice, or self-cultivation, can be made.
 Nature grounds us and can soothe us.
 Unspoiled natural locations, usually places in the wilderness where the natural energies are peaceful, are the ideal places for Buddhist practice.read more

 For over 20 years, the Bahá’ís of the United States have worked with others to advance environmental awareness and sustainable development.
 Much of the inspiration for doing so comes from the Bahá’í sacred writings, which are imbued with a deep respect for the natural world and for the interconnectedness of all things.read more

-Khalifa – trusteeship Muslims believe that Allah created humans to be guardians of His creation.
-In other words, nature does not belong to us to do with as we wish, but is entrusted by Allah to our safe-keeping.
-‘The world is green and beautiful, and Allah has...read more
+Khalifa – trusteeship Muslims believe that Allah created humans to take care of His creation.
+In other words, nature is not ours to do with as we wish.
+Rather, Allah has entrusted us with its safekeeping.
+"The world is green and beautiful, and Allah has appointed you...read more